human-conditions/yodrew.github.io-original/_pages/plan.md

 A hygienic house, suitable for living and retreating

-- zoom in and out for details and text
+- See [larger version](/img/plan/source/conic.svg) for all details and text
 - left-click image to download.
-It is also the [SVG source file](/img/plan/source/conic.svg) for editing.
+It is the SVG source file for editing.
 I used Inkscape.

 ![plan: conic](/img/plan/source/conic.svg)